davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/maintain-focus.md

 ## Estimate value

 Generalizes many processes.
 To make your mind attend to the same:
-- General world state, see [](./set-intermediate-goal.md).
+- Large scale goal, see [](./set-intermediate-goal.md).
+- Section of your notes, see [](./organize-notes.md).

 % Code: `refactor-code.md`

-Deliver value in terms of improvements on whatever state you are focusing on.
+Deliver value in terms of improvements to whatever state you were previously focusing on changing.

 [cl]: https://en.wikipedia.org/wiki/Cognitive_load